 When Do Nightmares Happen?

 This part of sleep is known as the rapid eye movement or REM stage because the eyes are rapidly moving beneath closed eyelids.
-Nightmares tend to happen during the second half of a night's sleep, when REM intervals are longer.
+Nightmares tend to happen during the second half of a night's sleep, when REM periods are longer.